spine/spine/site/site.md

       }
     });

-In the example above, `Contacts` has responsibility for adding records when they're initially created, and `ContactItem` responsibility for the record's update and destroy events, re-rendering the record when necessary.
+In the example above, `Contacts` has responsibility for adding records when they're initially created, and `ContactItem` has responsibility for the record's update and destroy events, re-rendering the record when necessary.
 Albeit more complicated, this gives us some advantages over the previous render pattern.

 For one thing, it's more performant; the list doesn't need to be re-drawn whenever a single element changes.
 Furthermore, we now have a lot more control over individual items.
 We can place event handlers, as demonstrated with the `click` callback, and manage rendering on an item by item basis.